dlarue/esphome-basen/README.md

 ## Status messages

-The following status messages can be decoded, though some have not been tested due to practical constraints or safety considerations:
+The following status messages can be decoded, though many have not been tested due to practical constraints or safety considerations:

 - Cell voltage low fault
 - Voltage line break